jeanjai/python_json_scraper/README.md

-# Json Dynamic Web Scraper
+# Dynamic Selenium Web Scraper from Json input

 ### Please note that this is still a work in progress